cmower/safe_robot/README.md

 * (optional) `safe_robot/box_limit/marker` ([visualization_msgs/Marker](http://docs.ros.org/en/api/visualization_msgs/html/msg/Marker.html))

     Optional, marker that shows the box limit for the end-effectors/links.
+This is only published when debug-mode is turned on (see below).

 ### Parameters